Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Fran won his first event in 1997 at Sligo Racecourse, where his father (Frank Berry) saddled Fran’s first winner.

-Winning the Coral Cup in 1999, Fran Berry’s career accelerated at a rapid pace, becoming an amazing jockey in the horse racing community.
+Winning the Coral Cup in 1999, Fran Berry’s career accelerated at a rapid pace, becoming an excellent jockey in the horse racing community.

-Sadly, Fran suffered a serious spinal injury on January 2019 and was advised to retire.
+Sadly, Fran suffered a severe spinal injury in January 2019 and was advised to retire.
 In April 2019, Fran hung up his boots and retired from the sport.

-Since then, Fran Berry has gone on to be a personality on Racing TV and has provided viewers with laughs and great advice.
+Since then, Fran Berry has become a personality on Racing TV, providing viewers with laughs and valuable advice.

-He has also worked with Paddy Power, becoming a well respected pundit, with a lot of his predictions becoming right.
+He has also worked with Paddy Power, becoming a well-respected pundit whose many predictions have come true.

 Nick Luck

-Nick Luck has become the communities benchmark when it comes to presenters.
+Nick Luck has become the community’s benchmark for presenters.

 He hosted all the major events, including the Derby, Grand National and Cheltenham Festival and presents the weekly show “Luck on Sunday”.

-Being a part of the NBC Breeder’s Cup team and being an eight-time Horserace Writers’ & Photographers’ Association Broadcaster of the Year, it’s no surprise why Luck went on to take over the role BBC Equestrian commentator from Mike Tucker.
+Being a part of the NBC Breeders’ Cup team and being an eight-time Horserace Writers’ & Photographers’ Association Broadcaster of the Year, it’s no surprise that Luck went on to take over the role of BBC Equestrian commentator from Mike Tucker.

-Being the BBC Equestrian commentator, he has commentated events like the Olympia Horse Show, Badminton Horse Trials, Burghley Horse Trials and the Olympic Games for the BBC.
+As the BBC Equestrian commentator, he has covered events such as the Olympia Horse Show, Badminton Horse Trials, Burghley Horse Trials, and the Olympic Games for the BBC.

-Nick Luck currently does work for Racing’s 24/7 and acts as a pundit for William Hill.
+Nick Luck currently works for Racing’s 24/7 and acts as a pundit for William Hill.

 Mick Fitzgerald

-Being a former Jockey, Mick made a huge impact on the racing scene and later went on to become a horse racing presenter.
+Being a former Jockey, Mick made a considerable impact on the racing scene and later went on to become a horse racing presenter.

-Starting his jockey career as a pony rider, Fitzgerald has had a 15 year span racing in big events.
+Starting his jockey career as a pony rider, Fitzgerald has had 15 years of racing in significant events.
 He has won at the Grand National (with Rough Quest in 1996) and the Cheltenham Gold Cup (riding See More Business in 1999).

 With such big wins under his belt, Mick has worked for many famous horse trainers like Nicky Henderson and Paul Nicholls.
-With these trainers, he has gone on to win even more events, making his name even bigger.
+With these trainers, he has gone on to win additional events, further establishing his reputation.

-However, during the Grand National in 2008, Mick Fitzgerald fell off L’Ami and suffered serious spinal injuries which led to him retiring later that year with the threat of paralysis.
+However, during the Grand National in 2008, Mick Fitzgerald fell off L’Ami and suffered severe spinal injuries, which led to his retirement later that year with the threat of paralysis.

-After this, Mick FItzgerald went on to present At The Races and moved to Channel 4 Racing team to provide in-depth analysis and tips for the viewer’s enjoyment.
+After this, Mick Fitzgerald went on to present At The Races and joined the Channel 4 Racing team to provide in-depth analysis and tips for viewers.

-Due to the impact he made on the racing scene, he also went on to teach at the British Racing School, coaching young jockeys into having a fantastic and thriving career.
+Because of his impact on the racing scene, he also taught at the British Racing School, helping young jockeys build successful careers.

 Derek Thompson